gabbyzyk/Yongkang-Zhou.github.io/_pages/about.md

 Welcome!
 I’m **Yongkang Zhou**, a second-year M.S. student in Computer Technology at East China Normal University (ECNU), advised by Prof. Junjie Yao.

 My current research focuses on building reliable and efficient **Large Language Model** systems, with a particular emphasis on **Retrieval-Augmented Generation** and **Information Retrieval**.
-I am also open to broader directions where LLMs can be applied responsibly and effectively for societal benefit
+I am also open to broader directions where LLMs can be applied responsibly and effectively for societal benefit.

-I am currently pursuing for Ph.D. programs in Computer Science and related fields, with a long-term goal of advancing the theoretical foundations and system design of knowledge-driven AI system.
+I am currently pursuing Ph.D. programs in Computer Science and related fields, with a long-term goal of advancing the theoretical foundations and system design of knowledge-driven AI systems.

 📰News